mzattera/predictive-powers/README.md

 Currently the library:

   1. Provides low-level access to OpeanAi API similar to [OpenAI-Java](https://github.com/TheoKanning/openai-java).
     It adds access to audio API which, at the time of writing (May 2023), is not supported by OpenAI-Java (and [not really working](https://community.openai.com/t/whisper-api-cannot-read-files-correctly/93420), TBH).

-  2. Adds an abstraction layer for GenAI capabilities, which should allow in the future to plug-in different providers (e.g. Hugging Face) seamlessly (see "[Services](#services)" below).
+  2. Adds an abstraction layer for GenAI capabilities, this allows to plug-in different providers seamlessly (see "[Services](#services)" below).
+     This versions provide some capabilities (e.g. image and text generation) over both OpenAI (GPT & DALL-E 2) and Hugging Face (GPT-2 & OpenJourney).

   3. Provides a serializable in-memory vector database.
 Again, plans are to allow users to plug in any existing vector database in the future.